-Stewart led the digital transformation of Fitch’s key digital products, including fitchratings.com, the Why Forum, email campaigns, and social media channels, and built dynamic new products, including guided search, new websites for Fitch’s worldwide businesses, data visualizations, and a career & talent hub.
-He built the company’s first-ever global digital media team, refreshed the visual identity, modernized the technology stack, and created a component-based design system to ensure consistency among Fitch’s digital products on a variety of devices and screen sizes.
+Fitch Ratings hired me to lead experience design for fitchratings.com, the Why Forum blog, email campaigns, and social media.
+I delivered new websites for Fitch’s global businesses, designed a new search experience, started the company’s use of podcasting, and created new tools to package content using editorial features, video, and data visualization.
+To deliver this strategy, I built a global digital media team, refreshed the visual identity, modernized the technology stack, and created a component-based design system to ensure consistency on a variety of devices and screens.

 To give Fitch Ratings a clear visual identity that could represent the company in a variety of digital applications, especially those where a logotype alone doesn’t work well, I led design of a brand mark that can work equally well alongside the Fitch Ratings logotype, or as a standalone visual mark.